KMKfw/kmk_firmware/docs/en/layers.md

 - Only reference higher-numbered layers from a given layer
 - Leave keys as `KC.TRNS` in higher layers when they would overlap with a layer-switch

+## Using Combo Layers
+Combo Layers allow you to activate a corresponding layer based on the activation of 2 or more other layers.
+The advantage of using Combo layers is that when you release one of the layer keys, it stays on whatever layer is still being held.
+See [combo layers documentation](combolayers.md) for more information on it's function and to see examples.

 ### Using Multiple Base Layers
 In some cases, you may want to have more than one base layer (for instance you want to use both QWERTY and Dvorak layouts, or you have a custom gamepad that can switch between different games).
 In this case, best practice is to have these layers be the lowest, i.e. defined first in your keymap.
 These layers are mutually-exclusive, so treat changing default layers with `KC.DF()` the same way that you would treat using `KC.TO()`

 ## Example Code
 For our example, let's take a simple 3x3 macropad with two layers as follows: